va7sdf/artbergmann/albums/art_bergmann/what_fresh_hell_is_this/_posts/1995-01-01-06-some-fresh-hell.markdown

+---
+track: 6
+album: what fresh hell is this?
+other_albums:
-##some fresh hell
+title: some fresh hell
-(lyrics: Bergmann, music: Bergmann/Dave Genn/Chris Wardman)
-album: What Fresh Hell Is This?
+lyrics:
+music: bergmann/dave genn/chris wardman
+---
 You turn your friends
 Into your clientele
 Like a vampire newly-wed